barteqcz/NanoRDS/README.md

 ```
 ### Tweaking the features

 In case you want the program to transmit pilot, and broadcast Stereo, or you want it to use RBDS, take a look into the *Makefile* file.
-There you will find descriptions.
+There you will find descriptions.<br>
+Stereo encoder is enabled, but RDBS is disabled by default.

 ### Compilation